okx/okexchain-docs/docs/validators/validators-faq.md

 # Validator FAQ

-This is work in progress.
+This content is not yet presented under its final version.
 Mechanisms and values are susceptible to change.

 ## General Concepts

 ### What is a validator?

-The [OKExChain](../okexchain/overview.html) is based on [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html), which relies on a set of validators to secure the network.
-The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
-Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
+The [OKExChain](../okexchain/overview.html) is based on [Tendermint](https://tendermint.com/docs/introduction/what-is-tendermint.html), which relies on a set of validators that are responsible for committing new blocks in the blockchain.
+These validators participate in the consensus protocol by broadcasting votes which contain cryptographic signatures signed by each validator’s private key.Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
 They must also participate in governance by voting on proposals.
 Validators are weighted according to their total stake.

 ### What is 'staking'?

-The OKExChain is a public Proof-Of-Stake (PoS) blockchain, meaning that the weight of validators is determined by the amount of staking tokens (okts) bonded as collateral.
-These okts can be self-delegated directly by the validator or delegated to them by other okt holders.
+The OKExChain blockchain utilises a public Proof-Of-Stake (PoS)  mechanism.
+The weight of each validator is determined by the amount of  tokens staked (OKT) and bonded as collateral.
+These OKTs can be self-delegated directly by the validator or delegated to them by other OKT holders.

 Any user in the system can declare their intention to become a validator by sending a `create-validator` transaction.
-From there, they become validator candidates.
+From there, they can become validator candidates.

-The weight (i.e. voting power) of a validator determines whether or not they are an active validator.
-Initially, only the top 21 validators with the most voting power will be active validators.
+The weight (i.e. voting power) of a validator determines whether or not they are  active validators.
+Initially, only the top 21 validators with the largest voting power will be active validators.

 ### What is a full-node?

 A full-node is a program that fully validates transactions and blocks of a blockchain.
 It is distinct from a light-node that only processes block headers and a small subset of transactions.
 Running a full-node requires more resources than a light-node but is necessary in order to be a validator.
-In practice, running a full-node only implies running a non-compromised and up-to-date version of the software with low network latency and without downtime.
+In practice, running a full-node only implies running a non-compromised and up-to-date version of the software with low network latency and no downtime.

-Of course, it is possible and encouraged for users to run full-nodes even if they do not plan to be validators.
+Of course, it is possible and encouraged for users to run full-nodes even if they do not plan to become validators.

 ## Becoming a Validator

 ### How to become a validator?

-Any participant in the network can signal that they want to become a validator by sending a `create-validator` transaction, where they must fill out the following parameters:
+Any participant in the network can signal their willingness to become a validator by sending a `create-validator` transaction, where they must fill out the following parameters:

-- **Validator's `PubKey`:** The private key associated with this Tendermint `PubKey` is used to sign _prevotes_ and _precommits_.
+- **Validator's `PubKey`:** The private key associated with this Tendermint `PubKey` is used to sign prevotes and precommits.
 - **Validator's Address:** Application level address.
 This is the address used to identify your validator publicly.
 The private key associated with this address is used to delegate, unbond, claim rewards, and participate in governance.
 - **Validator's name (moniker)**
 - **Validator's website (Optional)**
 - **Validator's description (Optional)**

-Once a validator is created, okt holders can delegate okts to them, effectively adding stake to their pool.
-The total stake of an address is the combination of okts bonded by delegators and okts self-bonded by the entity which designated themselves.
+Once a validator is created, OKT holders can delegate OKTs to them, effectively adding stake to their pool.
+The total stake of an address is the combination of OKTs bonded by delegators and OKTs self-bonded by the entity that designated themselves.

-Out of all validator candidates that signaled themselves, the 21 with the most total stake are the ones who are designated as validators.
-They become **validators** If a validator's total stake falls below the top 21 then that validator loses their validator privileges: they don't participate in consensus and generate rewards any more.
+Out of all validator candidates that signaled themselves, the 21 with the highest stake are the ones who are designated as **validators**.
+If a validator’s total stake falls below the top 21 then that validator loses the validator privileges: therefore they can’t participate in consensus and generate rewards any more.

 ## Testnet